 I’m too stubborn to let that stop me.
 When I set my mind into doing something… I do it!

-In the end, I went to Thailand and had one of the turning points in my life that made me realize world travel is something I’m truly passionate about.
+In the end, I went to Thailand and experienced one of the turning points in my life that made me realize world travel is something I’m truly passionate about.

 Doing a round the world trip has been on the back of my mind for over 10 years and I feel now is the time I can properly do it and enjoy it.
 So, I’m not letting anyone make me from doing it.